Why is standing so important?

 - Eventually, the soft fleece strap may no longer be needed against the client’s upper back.
 The body support can be lowered from shoulder-blade to waist level as the client establishes upper trunk stability.

-- Rifton’s Dynamic stander also allows a client to be placed in the reverse position to help develop even greater front-to-back weight shifting and postural control.
+- Rifton’s Mobile Stander also allows a client to be placed in the reverse position to help develop even greater front-to-back weight shifting and postural control.
 An additional seat pad can be utilized for support at the knees and trunk, and the body support can be positioned as high as needed.
 In this position, the client has even easier, open-front access to activities around him or her.

 In time, the client may be able to bear his own weight without the stander.
 With minimal caregiver support for balance, or by leaning against a table or wall, the client may learn to stand on her own.
 At this level of postural control, many clients are able to participate in walking activities, and may begin using a Rifton Pacer or similar gait-training device.